Good Reading Podcast

 18:58

-Suzanne Leal on her Historical Novel Society Australasia 2025 award-winning novel for young adults, 'The Year We Escaped'
+Suzanne Leal on her Historical Novel Society Australasia 2025 award-winning novel for young readers, 'The Year We Escaped'

 Europe, 1940.
 With war on their doorstep, German classmates Klara and Rachel, and French brothers Lucien and Paul, are forced to leave their homes.
 They are taken to Gurs, a French detention camp in the south-west of France.
 It's a crowded plac...